Choosing the best EDC bag to contain your every day carry items is an important part optimizing your day-to-day preparedness.

 - Have MOLLE webbing both to attach them to larger bags or to attach smaller pouches to the lumbar pack

-- Have multiple compartments which will each contain various webbings, pouches, hooks, etc for organizing your EDC gear
+- Have multiple compartments which will each contain various webbings, pouches, and hooks for organizing your EDC gear

-Items typically carried in an EDC Lumbar Pack include anything that is mentioned above as being carried in an EDC Organizer Pouch plus:
+Items typically carried in an EDC Lumbar Pack include anything that is mentioned above in EDC Organizer Pouch list plus:

 - Fixed Blade Knife

 - EDC Flashlight

 - Lockpick Set